ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>When I interview candidates, I prefer a real-world problem that demonstrates the candidate’s practical expertise with Kubernetes to be…</blockquote>

 <h3>4.
-Increasing server file upload size with Nginx (413 Request Entity Too Large!) - <a href="https://medium.com/@bernnard.owusuappiah/increasing-server-file-upload-size-with-nginx-413-request-entity-too-large-cadc6b69a1bf" target="_blank" rel="noopener noreferrer">link</a></h3>
+Zero Trust: A DevSecOps Engineer’s Perspective - <a href="https://medium.com/@favourori/zero-trust-a-devsecops-engineers-perspective-ad1984677cec" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bernard_Thinks`**
+✍️ **posted by `Favour Ori`**

-<blockquote>Have you had to spend hours on a project trying to figure out why uploads of certain file sizes keep failing?
-In my situation, it worked…</blockquote>
+<blockquote>As the digital landscape grows increasingly complex, the need for robust security measures has never been greater.
+Enter Zero Trust — a…</blockquote>

 <h3>5.
 Why Stack Overflow and Reddit Still Beats AI For Your Tech Problems - <a href="https://medium.com/@DevOpsTrenches/why-stack-overflow-and-reddit-still-beats-ai-for-your-tech-problems-b61f5bb41d6d" target="_blank" rel="noopener noreferrer">link</a></h3>